This article explains how to find your Windows 11 product (activation) key.

 You can also view your Windows product key via the Windows registry.
 Search and open the Registry Editor app from the Start menu.

 When the registry editor opens, navigate to the path below.
-Or simply copy and paste it into the navigation path.
+Or copy and paste it into the navigation path.

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SoftwareProtectionPlatform